hashinami46/sakamichi-app-ts-cli/README.md

 # change to
 "CriCodecs/CriCodecs.cpp"
 ```
-- **The last step is go to PyCriCodecs dir and excute this command in the terminal.**
+- **The last step is go to PyCriCodecs dir and execute this command in the terminal.**
 ```
 pip install . -v
 ```